I was told to stand in the middle of the Ranfurly Motor Camp and turn through 360degrees.

 From the gate into the DOC area, the track immediately got rougher, rockier and steeper as we climbed up to Mt Pisgah itself.

-Reaching the highest point of the track near the summit itself required the traverse of an active rock slide and a couple of steep, blind corners that kept drivers focussed on the track ahead, and not getting too much of a chance to take in the views.
+Reaching the highest point of the track near the summit itself required the traverse of an active rock slide and a couple of steep, blind corners that kept drivers focused on the track ahead, and not getting too much of a chance to take in the views.

 A well-received coffee break was taken just below the summit of Pisgah, and the majority of our intrepid group made the 50meter scramble through the rocks and scrub to reach the top.